JuliaMPC/MAVs/README.md

 ```
 sudo rm -r /home/mavs/.julia/.cache
 ```
-This issue happens frequently, so just run the avove command each time after ``run.sh`` is ran.
+This issue happens frequently, so just run the above command is there is a cache error from julia.
+Then rerun.

 ### Run some of the system demos
-The demos are included in the documetnation, for instance try [demoA](https://juliampc.github.io/AVExamples.jl/latest/demos/system/demoA.html).
+The demos are included in the documentation, for instance try [demoA](https://juliampc.github.io/AVExamples.jl/latest/demos/system/demoA.html).

 ## Requirements